Ewins518/AnomalieDetection/README.md

 # AnomalieDetection
-Anomaly Detection using RNN (LSTM)  on JPMorgan close Price
+Anomaly Detection using RNN (LSTM)  on JPMorgan close Price and predicting stock price